gabuladze/chz-transaction-monitor/README.md

 3. Run `npm start`

 # API Reference

+You can visit the swagger ui at `http://localhost:3003/api-reference`.
+Or see the details below:

 ## Retrieve the total amount of CHZ transferred (since the start of the program)